DotoPototo/argo-example/README.md

 ### Install App Required Packages

-First, if helm isn't installed then install it following the latest [online instructions](https://helm.sh/)
+If helm isn't installed then get it following the latest [instructions](https://helm.sh/)

 If the kubernetes instance doesn't have an ingress controller then install the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/) using helm.

+If you're using Microk8s then this comes with both helm and an ingress controller (though they may need to be enabled with `microk8s enable ingress helm3`)

+### Install Optional Packages

+If you plan on deploying applications with secrets, and you want to commit these secrets to version control like GitHub, then it's advised to take advantage of [sealed secrets](https://github.com/bitnami-labs/sealed-secrets).
+This will allow you to encrypt your secrets before commiting them to version control, letting you use the secrets as part of your infrastructure as code for your applications.

-Finally install [sealed secrets](https://github.com/bitnami-labs/sealed-secrets#installation) via helm, following the suggested overrides for namespace and controller name.
+To start, first install [sealed secrets](https://github.com/bitnami-labs/sealed-secrets#installation) via helm, following the suggested overrides for namespace and controller name.

 Additionally, install the accompanying [CLI tool Kubeseal](https://github.com/bitnami-labs/sealed-secrets#kubeseal) to encrypt secrets on the cluster.
 If you plan to pull the public key from the cluster and encrypt secrets locally then you should also install `kubeseal` on your local machine.

-Some kubernetes instances supply their own kubeconfig (i.e. Microk8s) so you may have to update/create the host kubeconfig with a copy so `kubeseal` can access it for sealed secrets.
+Some kubernetes instances supply their own kubeconfig (i.e. Microk8s) so you may have to update/create the host kubeconfig with a copy of your kubernetes used config, so `kubeseal` can access it for sealed secrets.
 An example of this is [here](https://microk8s.io/docs/working-with-kubectl) for Microk8s.

 To pull the public key to encrypt secrets locally, output the secret and then reference it when running future `kubeseal` commands